lisa-lumos/Snowflake/06-data-loading.md

 - Supported semi-structured data formats: JSON, Avro, ORC, Parquet, XML (preview)
 - The VARIANT data type imposes a 16 MB size limit on individual rows.
 - Use the STRIP_OUTER_ARRAY file format option for the COPY INTO command to load the records into separate table rows.
-- Extract semi-structured data elements containing “null” values into relational columns before loading them; or, set the file format option STRIP_NULL_VALUES to TRUE when loading it.
+- Extract semi-structured data elements containing "null" values into relational columns before loading them; or, set the file format option STRIP_NULL_VALUES to TRUE when loading it.

 Snowpipe:
 - Snowpipe is designed to load new data within a minute after a file notification is sent.